Projects-Analysis/Sales-Performance-Report/README.md

 # Sales-Performance-Report

+## Introduction
+This report embarks on a journey into the heart of sales performance, utilizing the rich data landscape at our disposal.
+We seek to uncover valuable insights, unveil hidden trends, and equip ourselves with actionable recommendations to propel sales to new heights.

+## Tools Used
+Microsoft Power BI

 ## Problem Statements
 Given the transactional Fact dataset (Orders) for a Super Store in the US with 2 dimension tables (Returns and Users), create a dashboard to narrate how well or how bad this superstore is doing across all possible